andrewkingme/andrewkingme.github.io/_work/Revit-Revision-Cloud-Data-to-Excel-via-Dynamo.md

 Revit can't do this out of the box, but Dynamo can!

-The following Dynamo definition and custom Python node extracts the relevant revision data from Revit and pushes it to Excel.
+The following Dynamo definition and custom Python code extracts the relevant revision data from Revit and pushes it to Excel.

 ### Dynamo Definition: Part 1